SpacingBat3/WebCord/docs/Contributing.md

 ## How do I report a bug or request a new feature?

-You can do this via the application's menubar or the tray menu.
+You can do this via the application's menu bar or the tray menu.
 Application will then generate a link to the new GitHub issue with the pre-filled details about your operating system (you still need to describe the issue through, it doesn't automatically send a bug report for you).
 You can also report issues via the